 Moreover, executives, especially CFOs, often struggle to justify network infrastructure investments because they look at the costs to build and base ROI from a single application or use case.
 When working with a modular platform representing multiple investments that will, by definition, require different ROI calculations, CFOs and other stakeholders can take a “stacked use case” approach in which they see infrastructure investments as a foundation for multiple use cases and a spectrum of opportunities.14

-Finally, because 5G is still relatively new, it will likely take more time to set up a network, connect devices, and customize it to your business.
+Finally, because 5G is still relatively new, it will likely take more time to set up a network, connect devices and customise it to your business.
 The path from technology to business value, in other words, may be longer than that with “mature” technologies.
 But the potential benefits could make it well worth the effort.
-As an early adopter, your organization will likely enjoy operational and strategic advantages that competitors taking a wait-and-see approach may not be able to easily duplicate.
+As an early adopter, your organisation will likely enjoy operational and strategic advantages that competitors taking a wait-and-see approach may not be able to easily duplicate.
 By the time everyone embraces 5G edge, competitive advantage will become harder to achieve.
 Caution can be costly.

 The moment is now.
 As CXOs chart their companies’ paths toward lasting competitive advantage, many increasingly find themselves at a crossroads.
 One path offers a continuation of the status quo with 4G network infrastructure technologies whose shelf life is waning, but not yet exhausted.
-The other path offers a promising, yet unproven future of self-driving vehicles, precision automation and robotics, telesurgery, autonomous retail, and augmented reality collaboration.
-But to realize this future, travelers should first transform their existing networking infrastructure with 5G, edge computing, and other emerging technologies—which for some could be something of a journey in itself.
+The other path offers a promising, yet unproven future of self-driving vehicles, precision automation and robotics, telesurgery, autonomous retail and augmented reality collaboration.
+But to realise this future, travelers should first transform their existing networking infrastructure with 5G, edge computing and other emerging technologies—which for some could be something of a journey in itself.

 Which path will you take?

-Our 5G and Edge Computing practice enables organizations to define their strategic vision and business model, implement an operating model and capabilities, and transform people, processes, and technology—all powered by advanced connectivity solutions, such as 5G and edge.
+Our 5G and Edge Computing practice enables organisations to define their strategic vision and business model, implement an operating model and capabilities and transform people, processes and technology—all powered by advanced connectivity solutions, such as 5G and edge.
 We bring together a team of SMEs who have spent their careers in telecommunications, paired with industry SMEs and advisory experts to deliver the full breadth of capabilities.